 Note: Comprehensive indexed bibliography with selected abstracts of the world’s economic literature (over 300 major economic journals and collected volumes) compiled from the American Economic Association’s Journal of Economic Literature and the Index of economic articles in journals and collective volumes.

-Note: The EIU database provides access to the Economist Intelligence Unit Publications such as the Country Reports.
-Each country page in the database provides forecast updates and featured analysis on economic and political events as well as content pertaining to market opportunities, government regulations and the financial services sector.
+The EIU database provides access to the Economist Intelligence Unit Publications such as the Country Reports.
+Each country page in the database provides forecast updates and featured analysis on economic and political events, as well as content pertaining to market opportunities, government regulations, and the financial services sector.
 Types of reports vary country by country.
 Type the country name into the search box and select the reports tab to access the latest country reports.

 Description: "Even though Global Development Finance (GDF) is no longer listed in the WDI (World Development Indicators) database name and bulk download file names, all external debt and financial flows data continue to be included in WDI.
 The GDF publication, formerly Word debt tables, has been renamed International Debt Statistics (IDS).
 The Global Development Finance (GDF) is a comprehensive overview of development.
 It is the statistical benchmark that helps measure the progress of development.
 It focuses on financial flows, trends in external debt, and other major financial indicators for developing countries."